-- Overall, lutein/zeaxanthin didn’t help, except when participants had low dietary intakes of these carotenoids.
+- Overall, lutein/zeaxanthin didn’t help, except when these compounds replaced beta carotene or when participants had low dietary intakes of these carotenoids.

 What to do if you have AMD

-If you have AMD, your eye care professional has undoubtedly talked with you about AREDS supplements.
+If you have AMD, your eye care professional (presumably a specialist in retinal disease) has undoubtedly talked with you about AREDS supplements.
 Bausch & Lomb holds the patent for the original formula (marketed as PreserVision), but there are copycat products, as well as now AREDS2 formulas.
 This array of products can be confusing, so ask your doctor for specific guidance.
 Look for one without beta carotene.

 There’s no evidence that the AREDS formula or any supplements help prevent AMD or other eye diseases, even though they are sometimes promoted for general eye health.
 Still, if you’re at high risk for AMD (because a parent had it, for instance), it’s worth discussing the AREDS formulas with an eye care specialist.
 Most important, don't smoke.
 Smoking more than doubles the risk of developing AMD.

 What about cataracts?
 In the original AREDS study, the formula had no effect on the development or progression of cataracts.
 A secondary analysis from AREDS2 recently found that the lutein and zeaxanthin supplements did not reduce cataract progression.